 Nicholas is an Associate Fellow of Green Templeton College, Oxford.
 He previously chaired the Wealth Creation Oversight Committee of the Oxford Academic Health Science Network.

-He was for 7 years Chairman of Oxtex (developing a surgical implant device for skin expansion).
-He currently chairs Satie 8 (developing an anti-obesity treatment) and Prescient Healthcare Group (a specialty biopharmaceutical product strategy consultancy).
+He was for seven years Chairman of Oxtex (developing a surgical implant device for skin expansion).